 Reservations and Fees

-- Boat and canoe launch - Free.
+Boat Ramp - Free.

-- Volley ball court reservation - $15 for 2 hours.
+- Volleyball court reservation - $15 for 2 hours.

-- Horseshoe pits reservation - $15 for 2 hours.
+- Horseshoe pit reservation - $15 for 2 hours.

 Almost 500 acres of land and 200 acres of water comprise the natural environment at Buffumville Lake.
 On the western side of the lake, red oak, white oak and hickory are commonly found.
 The east side of Buffumville Lake supports white pine and hemlock.
 Other species often sited along the lake's edge are red maple, alder, and birch as well as other common wetland plants.
 Deer, rabbits, geese, raccoons, fox and a variety of songbirds are some of the wildlife species inhabiting these natural areas.
 The lake is a warm-water fishery, with good populations of largemouth bass, pickerel, horned pout, bream and numerous other fish species.